 - 1 cup whipping cream, cold

-- 1 3.4 ounce box instant vanilla pudding & pie filling
+- 3.4 ounces (1 box) instant vanilla pudding & pie filling

 - 1 teaspoon cinnamon (Saigon cinnamon is my favorite)

-- Have a 9" pie plate ready, and a place in your fridge ready for where the assembled pie will chill.
+- Have a 9-inch pie plate ready, and a place in your fridge ready for where the assembled pie will chill.

-- Place the bowl and whisk attachment from your stand mixer into the freezer for 30 minutes to chill.
+- Place the bowl and whisk attachment from your stand mixer into the freezer to chill.

 - Grind the gingersnap cookies into fine crumbs using a food processor or mini chopper.
 (You can also use the bottom of a heavy glass or mug to crush them by hand.)
 Stir the melted butter into the crumbs and mix until the crumbs are thoroughly moistened.
 Remove 1 tablespoon of the crumbs, and seal them in a small covered dish.
 Keep these in the fridge until it’s time to serve the pie.

 - Press the rest of the crumbs into the bottom and up the sides of the pie plate, into an even layer.
 Set this in the fridge for now.

 Make the whipped cream:

 - Once the bowl and whisk attachment are chilled, assemble them on your stand mixer.
 Pour in the whipping cream and turn the mixer on high.
 Whip the cream for about 5 minutes, then pause the machine to add in the confectioner's sugar.